aboutcode-org/aboutcode/aboutcode-data/README.rst

 ---------------------------------------------------------------

 ABC Data may reference other data.
-For instance in a hyperlinked REST API a list of URLs to further invoke the API and get licenses details may be provided with an api_url attribute to identify which API calls to invoke.
+For instance in a hyperlinked REST API a list of URLs to further invoke the API and get license' details may be provided with an api_url attribute to identify which API calls to invoke.
 The ways to reference data and the semantics and mechanics of each of these embeddings or references needed to get the actual data are